xue2sheng/kdb-quickfix-plugin/helloWorld2/README.md

 ## Test
 Once the shared library has been installed at *q binary folder*, the helper script [helloWorld2.q](helloWorld2.q) should be used to test.

+## Windows

+Using mingw64 gcc, we should generate the usual .def file with "gendef"